mcgizzle/Distributed-Argon/README.md

 A distributed implementation of [argon](https://github.com/rubik/argon) built using Cloud Haskell.

 ## About
 Distributed-Argon uses cloud haskell, implementing the _work stealing_ algorithm, for distributing the workload of argon, a library which measures code complexity.

-The program accepts a GitHub repository and then calculates the complexity for every file of every commit in the project.
+The program accepts a GitHub repository and then calculates the complexity for every file of every commit in the project, storing the results in a database.

 ## Implementation
 A __manager__ node distributes the work to each __worker__ node.
 The work is distributed on a per-file basis.
 Each filepath is added to a queue by the __manager__ and distributed to the __workers__.
 The __workers__ evaluate the complexity, return the result and request more work.
 This implementation is often referred to as the self-scheduling or work-stealing pattern.